fishi0x01/saidumlo/README.md

 make verify
 ```

-Tested with vault `0.7.0` on Ubuntu Xenial.
+Tested with vault `0.7.0` on Ubuntu Trusty.